 Economic development is an integral part of the regeneration programme.
 TRC's role is to partner with central and local government organisations to facilitate the delivery of improved transport connectivity and community infrastructure, enabling local industry and the local economy to thrive.
-Early markers within this strategic priority area will be the projects to redevelop the Glen Innes and Panmure town centres, delivered in partnership with the Maungakiekie-Tāmaki Local Board and the Auckland Council family.
-We will work closely with Panuku Development Auckland to support their delivery of the Unlock Panmure project to revitalise the Panmure town centre.
+Early markers within this strategic priority area are the projects to redevelop the Glen Innes and Panmure town centres, delivered in partnership with the Maungakiekie-Tāmaki Local Board and the Auckland Council family.
+We will continue to work closely with Panuku Development Auckland to support their delivery of the Unlock Panmure project to revitalise the Panmure town centre.

 These projects will create thriving, attractive, and sustainable town centres that encourage investment in retail and commercial space, making Glen Innes and Panmure destinations of choice in Auckland's eastern suburbs.
-This will include a study to determine the development potential of TRC-owned land on Line Road in Glen Innes.
-The physical transformation of the town centres will be complemented by a destination brand project, positioning Tāmaki as an attractive investment opportunity for individual, commercial, and institutional investors.
+The physical transformation of the town centres and other work we do in this area is being complemented by a destination brand project, positioning Tāmaki as an attractive investment opportunity for individual, commercial, and institutional investors.

-We are also partnering with Auckland Tourism, Events and Economic Development (ATEED) to deliver an Employment Precinct Strategy, which will involve an in-depth current state analysis of Tāmaki's employment precinct and significant engagement with business and property owners in the area.
-The objective of this project is to encourage investment into the employment precinct and capture the economic opportunity that the regeneration programme provides for businesses.
-In doing this, our aim is to create a thriving local economy with better and more diverse employment opportunities for residents, over time.
+Last year, we partnered with Auckland Tourism, Events and Economic Development ("ATEED"), the Auckland Business Chamber, local businesses and landowners, the Maungakiekie-Tāmaki and Ōrākei Local Boards, and key stakeholders to produce an Employment Precincts Strategy.
+The intent of this project is to encourage investment into the Employment Precinct and capture the economic opportunity that the regeneration programme provides for businesses.
+In doing so, our aim is to create a thriving local economy with better and more diverse employment opportunities for residents, over time.